vakas-786/Thrift-Paradox/README.md

 ## Login
 Create an account or login with the following credentials:
-* username: testing
+* Username: testing
-* password: password
+* Password: password

 <!-- ABOUT THE PROJECT -->